Sam Houston Bearkats football: Bowers Stadium (1986–present)

+Shell Energy Stadium (2025)

+Due to renovations at Bowers Stadium, specifically the construction of a new press box, the Bearkats are playing their 2025 home games at Shell Energy Stadium in Houston, home of Major League Soccer's Houston Dynamo FC and the National Women's Soccer League's Houston Dash.
+Going into the 2025 season, the Bearkats had played 47 games in Houston, although only one had been at the venue now known as Shell Energy Stadium.
+According to the Sam Houston athletic administration, the temporary move "allows Sam Houston Athletics to offer expanded fan amenities and a full gameday experience which would not be possible in a reduced-capacity Bowers Stadium during the renovation process."

 Rivalries

 Stephen F. Austin

 The Sam Houston/Stephen F. Austin rivalry game, also known as the Battle of the Piney Woods, is a yearly rivalry held at NRG Stadium in Houston.
-The two teams have met 91 times with Sam Houston leading the series 60-34-2.
+The two teams have met 91 times with Sam Houston leading the series 60–34–2.
 The Battle of the Piney Woods is Texas' second longest FCS rivalry.
-The most recent meeting ending with the Bearkats defeating the Lumberjacks 21-20 and clinching their 10th win in a row.
-However, the rivalry is now in question as Sam Houston has officially announced their move from the Western Athletic Conference to Conference USA in 2023.
+The most recent meeting ending with the Bearkats defeating the Lumberjacks 21–20 and clinching their 10th win in a row.
+However, the rivalry is now in question as Sam Houston left the Western Athletic Conference for Conference USA in 2023.

 Texas State

-Sam Houston State’s second longest rivalry (dating back to 1915) was Texas State University.
-The two teams held annual rivalry games in mainly football and basketball with Texas State boasting a 50-37-5 record in football (last game in 2011) and a 64-51 record in men’s basketball (last game in 2012).
+Sam Houston's second longest rivalry (dating back to 1915) is Texas State University.
+The two teams held annual rivalry games in mainly football and basketball with Texas State boasting a 50–37–5 record in football (last game in 2011) and a 64–51 record in men's basketball (last game in 2012).
 The two universities are in the same university system (sharing many similarities) and competed in the same athletic conferences until Texas State left the Southland Conference for the Western Athletic Conference in 2012, eventually ending up in the Sun Belt Conference only a year later in 2013.
+The football rivalry has since been renewed beginning in the 2024 season.

 Notable former players

 Bearkats in the National Football League

-Sam Houston has had 37 alumni play in the National Football League, with 19 players selected in the Draft.
-During the 2018 NFL Draft, the Oakland Raiders selected defensive lineman P. J. Hall in the second round.
+Sam Houston has had 30 alumni play in the National Football League, with 21 players selected in the Draft.
+During the 2018 NFL draft, the Oakland Raiders selected defensive lineman P. J. Hall in the second round.
 This represents the highest a Bearkat player has been drafted by an NFL team.